Trails to Freedom

 introduction

 Based on several years’ research, this magnificent hike follows the same route, starting in Biella and finishing on Mt Moro on the Swiss border.
-It passes through some of the most spectacular scenery in the European Alps, staying in a mixture of hotels (at the beginning and end); pilgrim monasteries and mountain huts along the way (see below for details).
-It also includes a side trip, via cable car, up to the base of Mt Rosa (3600 mts) to enjoy the breathtaking views and a hearty mountain lunch before returning to the valley.
+It passes through some of the most spectacular scenery in the European Alps, staying in a mixture of hotels, pilgrim monasteries and mountain huts along the way.
+Although we will walk through uncontaminated mountain landscapes, this is an ancient land: traders, pilgrims and graziers have been passing through here for millennia, in fact, since before the Bronze Age.

 The walks